|Course coordinator(s)||dr. M Strokal|

 Language of instruction:

 The availability of clean water is essential for nature as well as for people.
 In many world regions the availability of clean water is at risk as a result of population growth and economic developments.
 The course focusses on global modelling of water demand by society and water availability in a changing world.
 You will acquire skills to use these models and knowledge to critically reflect on model skills and explore the usability of modelling results for water management decision making.
-Based on this, students will be asked to design an indicator for water stress that accounts for both water quantity and water quality issues.
+Based on this, students will be asked to design and apply an indicator for water stress that accounts for both water quantity and water quality issues.
 Students are exposed to models in different ways in the course with a focus on running and interpreting models.
 The course is not primarily aimed at teaching programming skills.

 After successful completion of this course students are expected to be able to: